ww1021pp/RNA-seq-pipeline-based-on-homer/RNA-seqPipeline_basedonTrim.md

 name for the trimmed reads should be followed after the > sign

 ## step 3: map clean reads to reference genome
+Map the trimmed sequence reads to reference genome using approciat softwares(STAR, tophat or bowtie2 et.al).
+Specifically, we first create a directory with the sample name to store the output then calling tophat2 and output results to the directory’s sub-directory named Tophat_Out.
+Since this is a mouse sample, UCSC mm10 is used as the reference genome and the reference transcriptome file and bowtie index files are stored under Indexes directory in the home directory.
+Bowtie2 index files contain the genome sequences to be aligned to in bowtie2 format.
+Tophat2 uses bowtie2 as the base sequence aligner.

+###